 6. Utilize Stovetop Steam

 Increase your stovetop cooking to take advantage of the hot steam.
 Make soups, broths, or boil water for your green tea.
-Steam from food and boiling water will boost your home humidity levels.
+Steam from food and boiling water will boost your home’s humidity levels.

 7. Simmer Fruits & Herbs

-This winter, get rid of air fresheners and make use of fruits and herbs to make your home smell nice and fresh.
-Air fresheners contain chemicals hazardous to human health, and you should try to limit their use in your house.
+This winter, eliminate air fresheners and use fruits and herbs to make your home smell nice and fresh.
+Air fresheners contain chemicals hazardous to human health, so you should try to limit their use in your house.

 Add lemon, orange, and grapefruit peels and fresh herbs such as cinnamon or ginger in a pot of boiling water and let them simmer for some time.
-The fruity, spicy aroma will quickly fill your home, and the steam will boost your home humidity levels.
+The fruity, spicy aroma will quickly fill your home, and the steam will also boost your home’s humidity levels.

 8. Air Dry Your Clothes

 This winter season, ditch your electric dryer and switch to air drying.
 Use a clothing rack and dry your clothes in the house.
 The moisture from wet clothes will evaporate into the air, increasing humidity levels.
-This method will also help you reduce your HVAC bills!
+This method will also help you save on bills!

 9. Dry Hats & Mittens on a Radiator

-Release moisture in the air by placing your hats, mittens, and other clothing items on the radiator.
-You will not have to hang your laundry in the cold winter air, and it will also help them dry out faster.
+Place hats, mittens, and other clothing items on the radiator to release moisture in the air.
+This will save you time hanging laundry in the cold winter air and help it dry out faster.

 10. Bring Greenery Inside

-Indoor houseplants not only improve indoor air quality but also increase humidity levels inside your house.
+Indoor houseplants improve indoor air quality and also increase humidity levels.
 They release moisture in the air, which can help counter dry air issues in the colder months.

 11. Dust Your House Regularly

-Dusting won’t elevate humidity levels, but it can help you with other issues that come with dry air during the winter months.
+Dusting won’t elevate humidity levels, but it can help with other issues associated with dry air during the winter months.

-The allergens and dust particles build up in your home due to low moisture content.
+Due to low moisture content, allergens and dust particles build up in your home.
 To tackle this, make dusting a regular part of your cleaning routine.
-Use a microfiber cloth and use it in areas where dust usually accumulates.
+Use a microfiber cloth in areas where dust usually accumulates.
 Regular vacuuming and dusting also ensure your HVAC unit doesn’t circulate dirt particles with conditioned air.

 12. Keep Door Open When Showering

 Next time you take a shower, try keeping the shower door open.
-The residual heat from the hot shower will travel to the rest of your home and help to get rid of the dry winter air.
+The residual heat from the hot shower will travel to the rest of your home and help to remove the dry winter air.

 Note that you will only be able to use this technique if you don’t use a shared bathroom.